 Below are summaries of selected sources of rating and evaluation information for acute care hospitals in New Jersey.

 Nonprofit established in 2000 by major corporations, health insurers and others to aid their sponsors and public in selecting hospitals and other health facilities.
 Data voluntarily provided by nearly half of all US hospitals through annual survey, includes factors such hospital's C-section rate, safety protocols and re-admission rates.
 Also assigns letter grades to hospitals based on their record of patient safety based on data from errors, injuries, accidents, and infections.
 In cases where hospitals decline to voluntarily submit information (e.g the two Atlanticare hospitals in Atlantic City and Pomona; East Orange General Hospital, and St. Luke's-Warren campus in Phillipsburg), they are evaluated on available public data.
-Leapfrog's most recent survey released in April 2017 ranked New Jersey hospitals overall among the 50 states as 15th best in safety based on the number of hospitals that earned the highest grade of 'A', an improvement from its 22nd rating in the prior year survey.
-Of the 68 hospitals evaluated by Leapfrog, 27 earned an 'A', 20 a 'B', and only three a 'D' (Memorial Hospital of Salem County in Salem; Saint Michael's Medical Center in Newark; and University Hospital in Newark).
+Leapfrog's most recent Hospital Safety Grades survey released in fall 2018 ranked New Jersey with the highest percentage of 'A' hospitals in the nation at 56%.
+The lowest grades were given to University Hospital in Newark which received a 'D' and East Orange General Hospital which received an 'F'.

 Publishes annual rankings of adult and children's hospitals covering 16 clinical specialties, procedures and medical conditions.
 Scores based on data such as survival, patient safety, nurse staffing and other factors.
 Specialties include cardiac care, cancer urology, gynecology and others based on common procedures and conditions such as heart bypass surgery, hip and knee replacement and colon cancer surgery.
 Hospitals also ranked regionally within states and major metro areas.
 Honor Roll recognizes top 20 US hospitals with outstanding performance across multiple areas of care, led by 1) Mayo Clinic; 2) Cleveland Clinic; 3) Massachusetts General Hospital; 4) Johns Hopkins Hospital; and 5) UCLA Medical Center.
-50 Top US Hospitals list includes Hackensack University Hospital; 100 Top US Hospitals list includes
+No hospital in New Jersey was included on the 2018-19 Top 20 US Hospitals list

 In 2015, the US Centers for Medicare & Medicaid Services introduced a hospital rating program, with overall scores ranging up to five stars for the best performance.
 The evaluations assess quality of care on up to 57 measures reflecting common conditions such as heart attacks or pneumonia, aspects of quality such as rates of infection and complications at over 2,200 Medicare-certified hospitals with at least 100 beds in US.
 Reports also provide results of patient surveys on factors such as communication of nurses and doctors with patients; responsiveness of hospital staff to patient needs; cleanliness of hospital environments; and preparation of patients for discharge and post-hospital settings.
-In the most recent report based on patients discharged between April 2015 and March 2016, no New Jersey hospital received a five-star designation of the 102 US hospitals so designated; those awarded four stars were Holy Name Medical Center in Teaneck, Morristown Medical Center, CentraState Medical Center in Freehold, Ocean Medical Center in Brick and Monmouth Medical Center in Long Branch.
 The Hospital Compare rating system has been criticized for using criteria which penalize urban and teaching hospitals, which typically treat high proportions of patients with the most difficult conditions and also have other underlying health factors affecting treatment outcomes, as well as giving excessive weight to small hospitals with 100 beds or less and over-emphasizing patient perceptions as a measure of quality of care.